AIStorageDepot

 Two ways your library reaches an AI tool

-Live connection (MCP) — the agent reaches into your library on demand.
-Always your latest version.
-Set up once per tool on the Connect page.
+Live connection (MCP) — the recommended way.
+The agent reaches into your library on demand, and the items you mark with / show up as slash‑commands — always your latest version.
+Set it up once per tool on the Connect page; it’s all most people need.

-See the same prompt twice in a slash menu?
-Both channels installed a button for it — (user) is the pulled copy, (MCP) is live.
-Pick the (MCP) one when both exist: it’s always current.
+See the same item twice in a slash menu?
+It’s both marked / and pulled as a file — (user) is the frozen copy, (MCP) is live.
+Pick (MCP) — it’s always current — or skip pulling things you’ve marked.

 Type 1 · fill in & send